-So, you want to be looking to see if your niche has products on sites like ClickBank, for example.
+So, you want to see if your niche has products on sites like ClickBank, for example.
 Of course, if there are none, that does not mean all hope is lost.
 If consumers buy courses or books on the topic, you could create your own content (or use private label rights content – PLR) to do it.

 Services, like coaching or doing things for others they do not want to do themselves, is another way to make money in a niche.
-If you want to help someone achieve success, you might be a sort of life coach for them – or help analyse someone’s efforts to improve their relationships, for example.
+If you want to help someone achieve success, you might be a sort of life coach for them – or help analyze someone’s efforts to improve their relationships, for example.

 Look at price points and frequency of purchases, too.
 Whenever you find a program that the consumer will be renewing monthly or annually, this provides even more profit potential for you to consider.

 With pricing, you might instinctively worry about promoting high ticket items, but you would have to sell fewer of them to equal the sales volume you would need of a small commission item.